ismarslomic/ads-cms-frontend/README.md

 node server
 ```

-You should be able to see the ADS CMS by open a web browser and going to http://localhost:5000/
+You should be able to see the ADS CMS by open a web browser and go to [http://localhost:5000/](http://localhost:5000/)

 ## Grunt tasks
 * ``` grunt build:heroku ``` - builds and optimization of the code in app folder.
 Destination folder is distHeroku